 Being a cultural hub, you will find that there’s always something going on in Merida.
 It has a good amount of theaters, that attract both local and international performers.
 Go to José Peón Contreras Theater to hear the Yucatan symphonica play, or if you happen to visit in the winter book tickets for Royal Russian Ballet that comes to town every year.

-On Saturday nights, the streets of Paseo de Montejo come to live with the Noche Mexicana, showcasing traditional musical and dance groups from the region.
+On Saturday nights, the streets of Paseo de Montejo come to live with the Noche Mexicana.
+This showcases traditional musical and dance groups from the region.
 Serenade Night in Santa Lucia park brings together traditional musicians and singers to entertain visitors in a most romantic evening.
 Merida Fest, a celebration to commemorate the founding of the city, takes place during the first week of January and features musical groups, singers, international performers, and a great variety of literature, theatre, and visual arts shows.

 Nightlife in Merida

-Merida Nightlife’s is fit to accommodate each kind of person, whether you want to keep reveling in the cultural traditions, or spend a night out trying the different bars, you’ll find something to make your night one to remember.
+Merida Nightlife’s is fit to accommodate all kinds of people, whether you want to keep reveling in the cultural traditions, or spend a night out trying the different bars, you’ll find something to make your night one to remember.

 Day Trip Out of the City

 Have you ever visited one of the Seven Wonders of the World?
 Whatever your answer is, you can’t miss the chance to visit Merida’s: Chichén Itzá.
 This archeological site is the most important Mayan temple, dating back to 1200, extends over 3 kilometers.
-El Castillo, the central 98-foot-tall pyramid, is guarded by gigantic stone-carved snake heads, representing the deity of Kukulkan.
+El Castillo, is a central 98-foot-tall pyramid, is guarded by gigantic stone-carved snake heads.
+This represents the deity of Kukulkan.